aloistr/swisseph/readme.md

 ## Asteroid files for all available named asteroids (more than 24'000)

-Each file covers the long range of 6000 years, from 3000 BCE to 2999 CE. available in Astrodienst's public Dropbox folder 'long_ast' with this link
+Each file covers the long range of 6000 years, from 3000 BCE to 2999 CE. available in Alois' public Dropbox folder 'long_ast' with this link

 https://www.dropbox.com/scl/fo/3ke7s3ktkisw6kk7oa5a1/h?rlkey=twztgg4z3puwy0ywudiw8eucn&dl=0
 (not yet all uploaded)